Siege of Bijapur: Siege

-The aftermath
+Aftermath

-Sikandar Adil Shah had suffered many wounds and ultimately died on 12 September 1686, and the Adil Shahi dynasty came to an end.
-Aurangzeb then appointed Syed Mian (father of the Sayyid Brothers) as the first Mughal Subedar of Bijapur.
+Sikandar Adil Shah had suffered many wounds and was imprisoned at Daulatabad Fort along with his ally Abul Hasan Qutb Shah.
+He ultimately died in 1700 in Daulatabad Fort, and the Adil Shahi dynasty came to an end.
+Aurangzeb then appointed Syed Mian (father of the Sayyid brothers) as the first Mughal Subedar of Bijapur.

 The Mughals had annexed and conquered a weakened Bijapur, but their control of the region began to weaken after the death of Bahadur Shah I in 1712.
 The Nawabs in the region declared their independence after a few decades.
-Eventually, after 1753, the Marathas occupied much of Bijapur.
+Eventually, after 1753, the Marathas occupied much of the former Bijapuri territories.